freifunk-saar/ff-node-monitor/README.md

     }
     ```

-    Now, accessing the service at whatever `root_url` you configured in the
+    Now, accessing the service at whatever `root` URL you configured in the
     `Rocket.toml` should work.

 4. Finally, the service relies on a cron job to regularly check in on all the